EugeneLoy/play2-openshift-quickstart/README.md

 Trouble shooting
 ----------------

-To find out what's going on in openshift, issue:
+To find out what's going on in OpenShift, issue:

     rhc app tail -a play2demo